fsprojects/FSharpLint/docs/content/FAKE-Task.md

-#Using the FAKE Task
+# Running the FAKE Task

-The [FAKE](http://fsharp.github.io/FAKE/) task can be accessed by referencing `FSharpLint.FAKE.dll`, this dll is built to `src/FSharpLint.FAKE/bin/Release/FSharpLint.FAKE.dll` and also included in the [nuget package](https://www.nuget.org/packages/FSharpLint/).
+Install the [package via nuget](https://www.nuget.org/packages/FSharpLint.Fake/), the nuget package contains `FSharpLint.Fake.dll` which provides an `FSharpLint` function in the namespace `FSharpLint.Fake` which when called will run the task.

 ## Parameters